This article is intended for information purposes only and should not be construed as professional advice.

 This is where you should start.
 The best companies are booked months in advance.
 By contacting them earlier, you will avoid having to do business with a second-rate company...precisely the one likely to break your favourite lamp or scratch your stainless-steel fridge.

-Ask for referrals to companies located near you and compare two or three quotes before you commit.
+Ask for referrals for companies located near you and compare two or three quotes before you commit.

 If you plan on doing the move yourself, let people in your circle know ASAP so you can recruit some help and rent a truck right away.